yueliu1999/DCRN/README.md

-tips: Limited by the GPU memory, PUBMED and CORAFULL might be out of memory during training.
+Tips: Limited by the GPU memory, PUBMED and CORAFULL might be out of memory during training.
+Thus, we adpot batch training on PUBMED and CORAFULL dataseets and the batch size is set to 2000.
 Please use the batch training version of DCRN [here](https://drive.google.com/file/d/185GLObsQQL3Y-dQ2aIin5YrXuA-dgpnU/view?usp=sharing).